nextflow-io/nf-hack17/abstracts.md

 they can be used.
 And when we’re no longer bound by these old rules of engagement, we can solve some difficult problems without noticing the effort.
 We’ll look at a few examples from various science domains, and hopefully inspire you to think up some of your own.

+### Simplifying shotgun metagenomic analysis with Nextflow

+*Alessia Visconti, Department of Twins Research, King's College, UK*

+Thanks to the increased cost-effectiveness of high-throughput technologies, the amount of data collected on microorganisms (bacteria, archaea, microbial eukaryotes, fungi, and viruses) has surged, boosting the development of software for their analysis.
+Nevertheless, researchers may not have the necessary expertise to define and implement data processing workflows nor to install and run software on their local machine or cluster.
+By using the Nextflow framework, we developed a novel metagenomics analysis workflow that is simple to use, easily portable, and very flexible and customisable.
+Moreover, the integration with a Docker container saves the users from the hassle of installing the required software, increasing, at the same time, the reproducibility of the results.